Pediatric ENT

 Diagnostic

-- Allergy testing is performed by our pediatric ENT team to identify triggers.
+- Allergy testing is performed by our Allergy team to identify triggers.

 - A detailed medical history helps pinpoint specific allergens.